GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/windows/index.md

 HTML file contains a call to [tabs.query][9].
 The current window is the window that contains the page that made the call, no matter what the topmost window is.

-In the case of the [event page][10], the value of the current window falls back to the last active window.
+In the case of [service workers][10], the value of the current window falls back to the last active window.
 Under some circumstances, there may be no current window for background pages.

 ## Examples